davidcoxon/Python/Reference/DataScience_Books.md

 ## Machine Learning

+**Introduction to Machine Learning with Python** by *Andreas C. Mueller and Sarah Guido*

+    - Andreas C. Mueller in a ML instructor with Data Camp

 **Pattern Recognition and Machine Learning** by *Christopher Bishop*

 **Python machine learning** by *sebastian Raschka*

 ## other books